 Peelable Glass Paint Top 20

-For Peelable Glass Paint the game changes radically between pack sizes with minor variations from 2019 to 2020 and 2021.
+For Peelable Glass Paint the game changes radically between pack sizes with minor variations across the years.
 The larger 750ml tins are predominantly used for shading in greenhouses, conservatories, balcony screening and commercial properties leading to a palette predominantly built with natural heritage tones.

 The 150ml tins are used for smaller shading jobs and in arts & crafts projects, hence a greater mix of heritage tones with the vibrant translucents.

-In the 150ml tin size the more vibrant translucent colours enter the chart with the rainbow colours of Dragon Red and Wizard Yellow, the fresh and vibrant Goblin Green, ‘Classic Blue’ of Bandit Blue, zingy Ogre Orange and pretty Purple Puffin decorating windows and craft projects up and down the country.
+In the 150ml tin size the more vibrant translucent colours are highly popular in the chart with the rainbow colours of Dragon Red and Wizard Yellow, the fresh and vibrant Goblin Green, ‘Classic Blue’ of Bandit Blue, zingy Ogre Orange and pretty Purple Puffin decorating windows and craft projects up and down the country.

 The warm, sunny Griffin Gold is a popular choice along with the aqua teal blue of Mermaid Blue and Clear offering a frosted window look that suits anywhere.